efatihkutuk/koruphp/README.md

 php -S localhost:8080 -t public
 ```

+The demo uses Twig templates under `apps/Demo/View` and the styles defined in
+`public/css/style.css` for a simple responsive layout.

 Browse to `http://localhost:8080/login` to sign in.
 The demo user credentials are:

 ```
 username: admin
 password: secret
 ```
+These credentials are inserted automatically when you run `php setup.php`.

 You can also click the Google login button.
 After authentication you can view the
 protected home page at `http://localhost:8080`.